waywardphilosopher/lookingforwisdom/content/posts/zeno-of-citium.md

 +++
 categories = ["Philosopher Files"] date = 2021-09-16T10:00:00Z
-description = ""
 draft = false
 image = "/images/zeno-citium.jpeg"
 slug = "zeno-of-citium"
-summary = "Stoicism was one of the most influential philosophical schools in the ancient Greek and Roman worlds.
+description = "Stoicism was one of the most influential philosophical schools in the ancient Greek and Roman worlds.
 And the first Stoic philosopher was Zeno of Citium." tags = ["Philosopher Files"] title = "Zeno of Citium and the Challenge of Living Naturally"